Testing Degree Corrections in Stochastic Block Models: Introduction

+To this end, we first describe the Stochastic Block Model (henceforth referred to as SBM).
 It has been empirically observed that real networks often have small groups of vertices which are more homogeneous compared to the remaining vertices.
 For example, in a social network setup, such a group might represent vertices which share the same profession.
 Such a group is loosely referred to as a ``community", and the task of finding such set of vertices from the data, referred to as the ``community detection problem", has emerged as a central challenge in network analysis.
-The stochastic block model (henceforth referred to as SBM), introduced by \cite{holland1983sbm}, has emerged as the canonical setup to study this problem.
-In the simplest case, we observe a labeled undirected graph $\mathcal{G} = (V,E)$, with vertex set $V=[n]$ (where for any $n \in \mathbb{N}$, we let $[n]=\{1,\ldots,n\}$) and adjacency matrix ${\bf{Y}} = (Y_{ij})$.
-The edge-set $E$ of the graph is generated by first choosing a partition of the vertices $V= \mathcal{C} \cup \mathcal{C}^c$ with $|C| = \frac{n}{2}$ (assuming $n$ is even throughout), and then adding edges independently with \be \P [ \{i,j\} \in E] = \ee for $0<a,b\leq n$.
-One usually sets $a \geq b$, so that vertices in the same community have a higher probability of forming an edge.
-The ``community detection" problem is formally phrased as the estimation of the true memberships $\mathcal{C}$ from the observed graph $\mathcal{G}$.
-The model \eqref{eq:model_vanilla} can be easily extended to capture more general community structures, such as multiple communities, communities with unequal size, etc. A sharp analysis of the limits of statistical inference under this model has received considerable attention recently.
-We do not attempt to survey the extensive literature in this area, and instead refer the reader to the two excellent surveys \cite{abbe2017recent}, \cite{moore2017survey}, and the references therein, for an extensive overview of the recent progress on this problem and related open questions.
+The SBM, introduced by \cite{holland1983sbm}, has emerged as the canonical setup to study this problem.